 The Canary Island Date Palm Tree (Phoenix canariensis) are native to the Canary Islands which are located in the Atlantic Ocean off the coast of northeast Africa.
 The Cold hardy Canary Island Date Palm Trees are popular landscape items in near warm climates around the world.
 The Canary Island Date Palm has been utilized as a theme for generating focal points in landscapes worldwide for decades.
 Its majesty and substantial presence make the Canary Island Date Palm a powerful choice where you a looking to bring natural maturity to a site.
-Utilized in rows or as a freestanding centerpiece, there really aren’t many locations on site where you cannot use Canary Island Date palm tree successfully.
+Utilized in rows or as a freestanding centerpiece, there really aren’t many locations on site where you cannot use Canary Island Date palms successfully.
 Probably the best adjective that one could use to describe Canariensis is Stunning.

 A tropical showstopper in the landscape, the foxtail is available in single or multi-trunk specimens.
 Its smooth gray trunk is topped with a bright green crownshaft and big tufted fronds that resemble the bushy tail of a fox.
 The charismatic beauty of this palm works in almost any landscaping.
 These palms like plenty of sunshine and they’re moderately drought-tolerant once established, though a regular watering is ideal.
 The foxtail is a moderately salt-tolerant palm and it’s self-cleaning (old fronds fall off by themselves).